WooCommerce vs Shopify: Choosing the Best E-Commerce Platform for Your Business

 Stat to consider: The average cost of setting up a WooCommerce store can range from £10 to £100 per month depending on the features you need.

-WooCommerce doesn’t charge transaction fees beyond what your payment processor charges.
-It supports a wide range of payment gateways, including PayPal, Stripe, and more, giving you more flexibility in managing your fees.
+WooCommerce doesn’t charge transaction fees beyond your payment processor’s fees, supporting a wide range of gateways like PayPal and Stripe.

 Question to consider: Are you OK with paying extra transaction fees for simplicity, or do you prefer the freedom to choose your payment provider without extra charges?

-Both WooCommerce and Shopify have solid SEO features, but WooCommerce has the edge if you’re serious about search engine optimisation.
-Built on WordPress, WooCommerce inherits WordPress’s strong SEO capabilities, including easy management of meta descriptions, custom URLs, and blog integration.
+Both platforms offer solid SEO features, but WooCommerce has the edge for serious SEO efforts.
+Built on WordPress, it benefits from strong SEO capabilities and easy blog integration.

 Pro tip: If SEO and content marketing are core to your strategy, WooCommerce on WordPress offers more granular control.

-Stat to consider: Shopify is used by over 4.4 million online stores worldwide, making it a popular choice for growing businesses.
-WooCommerce, however, powers over 6.5 million websites, thanks to its flexibility and scalability.
+Stat to consider: Shopify powers over 4.4 million online stores, while WooCommerce supports over 6.5 million websites, thanks to its flexibility and scalability.

 Which Platform is Right for You?